Vivian Hunt: Board, government and nonprofit experience

-Hunt has extensive board experience with influential business and charitable groups Hunt has served on the boards of multiple educational, arts and cultural organisations.
-This includes BritishAmerican Business, where she was Chair, the Confederation of British Industry, Business in the Community and the Trilateral Commission.

-In April 2024, Hunt and Tyler Jacks were elected senior officers of the Harvard Board of Overseers for academic year 2024-25.As a Harvard Overseer, Hunt co-chairs the governing boards’ joint committee on alumni affairs and development and serves on a diverse array of board and academic visiting committees, including those for Harvard’s Business School, the Graduate School of Education, and the Art and Peabody Museums.
+In April 2024, Hunt and Tyler Jacks were elected senior officers of the Harvard Board of Overseers for academic year 2024-25.
+As a Harvard Overseer, Hunt co-chairs the governing boards’ joint committee on alumni affairs and development and serves on a diverse array of board and academic visiting committees, including those for Harvard’s Business School, the Graduate School of Education, and the Art and Peabody Museums.

 Hunt is a co-founder and Chair of the Black Equity Organisation, an independent Black civil rights organisation created to dismantle systemic racism in Britain.
 In this role, Hunt is leading the fight for key issues that affect the Black community and ensuring Black voices are heard through programmes such as Shaping the Future of Black Britain.
 She participated in a conversation with 5 News on the presence of racism in a wide range of areas, including health care, education and the criminal justice system.

 She is a founding member and Chair of Generation UK, a non-profit that trains people with few academic qualifications, social or economic disadvantages and provides intensive technology and analytics training.
 This is a skills-based collaboration with companies and governments to place qualified people into jobs.

 Hunt also served on the US-UK Fulbright Commission and the University of Oxford Said Business School Business Leadership Council amongst other UK governmental bodies.

-Since 2019, she has been Chair of Teach First, the UK's leading education charity and the Black Equity Organisation, the UK's first national Black civil rights organisation.
-Hunt is also a Trustee of the British Museum and is on the Southbank Centre Board of Governors.
+Since 2019, she has been Chair of Teach First.